Non-commercial Export of Dogs, Cats and Ferrets to the European Union

 Note 2: The instructions below are for all EU Member States.

 Note 3: The veterinary health certificate for dogs, cats and ferrets entering the EU in non-commercial movements of five or fewer animals is available in several languages.
 The certificate must be completed in English and the official language of the Member State of the first point of entry into the EU. (e.g., if a pet destined for Poland arrives via an airport in Germany, the English/German certificate should be used.).
 View the list of EU Member States, including their respective official languages.

 Note 4: Every attempt has been made to ensure that the information on this site is up-to-date; however, countries can change their import requirements without notifying the Canadian Food Inspection Agency (CFIA).
 It is strongly recommended that you contact the embassy or official veterinary authorities in the country of destination to confirm that there are no changes, additional requirements, or prohibitions related to certain breeds of dogs or cats.
 Information about the Movement of Pets (Dogs, Cats and Ferrets) – Non-Commercial Movement From Third Countries is also available on the European Union website.

 Identification is mandatory for all Member States.
-Before any other procedure is carried out (e.g. rabies vaccination), your pet must be identified with a microchip or a clearly readable tattoo.
-(A tattoo is not accepted in the Republic of Ireland, Malta or the United Kingdom.)
+Before any other procedure is carried out (e.g. rabies vaccination), your pet must be identified with a microchip (or transponder) or a clearly readable tattoo.
+A tattoo is not accepted in the Republic of Ireland or Malta.
 Please note that if a tattoo is used, it must have been applied before July 3, 2011.

 Vaccination Against Rabies